Modern Production Engineering Through Applied Research

 From the goal of wishing to cover the entire spectrum of production technology from one source, we have a broad working field which focuses on the business areas of development and design, quality management, organisation, work preparation, production and assembly as well as control and automation.

-The Laboratory for Machine Tools and Production Engineering is headed by four Professors: Christian Brecher (Machine Tools, Assembly Technology, Excellence Cluster, Gear Engineering), Fritz Klocke (Manufacturing Technology, Gear Engineering), Robert Schmitt (Metrology and Quality Management) and Günther Schuh (Production Systems).
+The Laboratory for Machine Tools and Production Engineering is headed by four Professors: Christian Brecher (Machine Tools, Assembly Technology, Excellence Cluster, Gear Engineering), Thomas Bergs (Manufacturing Technology, Gear Engineering), Robert Schmitt (Metrology and Quality Management) and Günther Schuh (Production Systems).
 The managing director of the Laboratory for Machine Tools and Production Engineering changes on a rotational basis every three years.

 The research carried out at the WZL is characterised by close collaboration between the various disciplines as well as a balanced mix of pure research and applied development.
 Research is generally carried out together with various industrial companies.
 This ensures that the research results find rapid application in an industrial context.
 On 1 April 2008, an additional Chair was set up at RWTH Aachen University and located at the Laboratory for Machine Tools and Production Engineering.
 It is the Chair for Assembly Technology under Prof. Dr.-Ing.
 Rainer Müller.
 The work of this research area is marked in particular by the close and intensive cooperation with national and international industrial companies from various production areas.